 A focus keyword is not necessarily different from a long-tail or short-tail keyword, but it’s still important to make all three distinctions.
 Before we tell you what not to do when it comes to your focus keyword, we’ll explain what each type is so you can better follow along.

-While “focus keyword” is something you’ll regularly hear about if you use the Yoast plugin, it’s also a basic SEO strategy.
-A focus keyphrase is the term that you want a page/post to rank for.
+If you use an SEO plugin, you are probably familiar with focus keywords because they are a crucial part of any SEO strategy.
+A focus keyphrase is a term that you want a page/post to rank for.
 You may use other keywords on the page as well, but the focus keyphrase is the most important keyword on that page – and it should be one of the most important keywords for your overall SEO strategy, too.

 A short-tail keyword is a short, one- or two-word keyword that’s broad and general instead of specific.
 “Podcasts” is an example of a short-tail keyword.
 “WordPress” and “WordPress themes” are both short-tail keywords, too, as they’re very broad topics that don’t allow for much detail.